Can't share this digest on Facebook? Here's why.

-In April 1993, HB 8817 (An Act Converting the Municipality of Santiago into an Independent Component City to be known as the City of Santiago) was passed in the HOR.
+In April 1993, House Bill 8817 (An Act Converting the Municipality of Santiago into an Independent Component City to be known as the City of Santiago) was passed in the House of Representatives.

-Now Alvarez et al are assailing the constitutionality of the said law on the ground that the bill creating the law did not originate from the lower house and that the Santiago was not able to comply with the income of at least P20M per annum in order for it to be a city.
-That in the computation of the reported average income of P20,974,581.97 included the IRA which should not be.
+Now Senator Heherson Alvarez et al are assailing the constitutionality of the said law on the ground that the bill creating the law did not originate from the lower house and that City of Santiago was not able to comply with the income of at least P20M per annum in order for it to be a city.
+That in the computation of the reported average income of P20,974,581.97, the IRA (Internal Revenue Allotment) was included which should not be.

 1. Whether or not RA 7720 is invalid for not being originally from the HOR.